MJWootton-Research/Macchiato/README.md

 ### Analysis

 Some Python scripts are currently available in the [`Analysis`](Analysis) directory to aid in the extraction of results from Petri Net simulations.
-As the data produced by Macchiato is saved `*.csv` format, it is fairly simple to produce new analysis tools and users are encouraged to do so.
+As the data produced by Macchiato is saved in `*.csv` format, it is fairly simple to produce new analysis tools and users are encouraged to do so.

 #### [`TimingData.py`](https://github.com/MJWootton-Resilience-Projects/Macchiato/blob/master/Analysis/TimingData.py)

 This script will provide information on the proportion of simulations ending in particular outcomes and the average durations of those sets, with [standard error](https://en.wikipedia.org/wiki/Standard_error) given.
-This is achieved by inspected of the final states of a given list of places.
+This is achieved by inspection of the final states of a given list of places.
 This list is specified by column numbers, which count from *zero*, and should be separated by `:`, e.g. `3:8:16`.
 The script will also produce a histogram to represent the results, with *"Duration"* taking the same units as those specified in the simulated Petri Net.
 A plain text file and an image are produced in the current working directory.

 Example:
 ```